 H.B.
-5478 Author: Kerwin Amends/Enacts: §§11.184 and 11.43 Tax Code Status: Pending in House Ways and Means Committee
+5478 ★ Author: Kerwin Amends/Enacts: §§11.184 and 11.43 Tax Code Status: Passed by House Ways and Means Committee; pending in full House

 This bill concerns "primarily" charitable organizations.
 Such an organization would no longer have to file exemption applications annually.
 An exemption, once granted, would continue as long as the organization owned the property unless the comptroller determined that the organization no longer qualified.
 An organization would be required to notify the comptroller about changes that might affect its right to the exemption, but there would be no penalty for failing to do so.
-An organization that lost an exemption before September 1, 2023 would have it retroactively reinstated.
+An organization that lost an exemption before September 1, 2025, would have it retroactively reinstated.